warayutai/todo-api-ai/PROMPTS.md

 ---

 # Prompt 2
-Provide a `.gitignore` file suitable for a Node.js project
+create gitignore file for a project

 ## Response
 Sure!
 For a Node.js project, a typical .gitignore file looks like this: